open-contracting/infrastructure/docs/reference/project_package.md

 ## Packaging data

-The project package schema describes the container document for publishing data using the OC4IDS project level schema.
+OC4IDS data must be published as part of project package, which acts as a container for data on multiple projects and adds important metadata about the publication.
+The project package schema describes this container.

 You can view an interactive version of the project package schema below (requires JavaScript) or [download it here](../../../../project-package-schema.json).